baidu/Familia/tools/README.EN.md

 Details can be found under [Topic Redundancy Reduction Tools] [1].

 ## Fast Topic Redundancy Reduction
 For large datasets, it can be time-consuming to calculate the similarity between each two topics.
-We design a fast topic redundancy reduction algorithm based on simhash: it finds out all the similar topics based on simhash, and then merges the similar topics on each topic set.
+We design a fast topic redundancy reduction algorithm based on simhash: it finds out all the similar topics, and then merges the similar topics on each topic set.

     $ sh run_topic_model_fastmerge.sh